Accepting Life with ADHD: August 2017 Newsletter

 Liz admits that “I am scared and I am sad.
 But I know I am not alone.
 A diagnosis gives you the chance to learn and grow and provide the resources your child needs.”

-The Awesomeness of Accepting our Children’s Diagnosis by Penny Williams, blogger and parenting coach of Parenting ADHD and Autism, expands on this concept.
+The Awesomeness of Accepting our Children’s Diagnosis (Link works) by Penny Williams, blogger and parenting coach of Parenting ADHD and Autism, expands on this concept.
 Penny shares her insight learned through years of struggle.
 “I was allowing ADHD to be a barrier to success and joy by fixating on making it better.”

 But, “There is no “fixing” ADHD.
 There’s no cure.
 Nothing will erase its symptoms.
 When I realized that I couldn’t’ make ADHD better, but I could make life with ADHD better, things took a drastic, positive turn forward.
 Our job is to make life better, not to make the disability better.”